Chao Kuang Piu: Biography

 Chao was born on 24 November 1920 in Shanghai.
 His father was a successful businessman in Shanghai.
 The family traced its ancestry to Ningbo in the Zhejiang province in China.
 At the age of 17, he had to quit studies when his mother died and his father was critically ill.

 In 1950, Chao went to British Hong Kong to set up his business by importing wool-spinning equipment from England and starting his wool-spinning factory.
 He set up the garment manufacturing and trading company Novel Enterprises in 1964.
 His career has been noted for growing the then nascent Hong Kong textile industry.
 He expanded his operations overseas into France, Germany, Portugal and the United States through the 1970s.
 His companies emerged as one of the world's largest wool enterprises.
-Chao was one of the first few investors in Mainland China, setting up spinning mills, when the Chinese Economic Reforms led by Deng Xiaoping started in late 1970s.
+Chao was one of the first few investors in Mainland China, setting up spinning mills, when the reform and opening up led by Deng Xiaoping started in late 1970s.
 He was referred to as "Wool magnate" or "King of Cotton Yarn" given his success in the industry.

 Chao was a co-founder of Dragonair airlines in 1985, with shipping magnate Pao Yue-Kong and Hong Kong–based businessman Henry Fok, along with investments from China Merchants Group and China Resources.
 The carrier was Hong Kong's first Chinese-owned airline.
 The company was subsequently sold to Hong Kong's flag carrier Cathay Pacific in 2006.
 The carrier was subsequently renamed Cathay Dragon in 2016, and ended operations in 2020 during the COVID-19 pandemic.

 Chao was the honorary chairman of the Wharton School's Global Alumni Forum in Hong Kong.
 He was also the Chairman of Novel Enterprises Ltd. Some of his other positions included being the chairman of the Board of Novel Enterprises, chairman of Dragonair and member of the Hong Kong Consultative & Selection Committee.
 He was also the honorary consul of the Republic of Mauritius in Hong Kong.
 He served as an academic advisor to the universities of Tsinghua and Ningbo, and was an honorary professor at Zhejiang University.